vince-nlp/aclrollingreview/_posts/2024-06-28-ARR-seeks-Editors-in-Chief.md

 title: ACL Rolling Review is inviting nominations for several Editors in Chief positions
 ---

-The ACL Rolling Review (ARR) initiative is seeking nominations (self-nominations are permitted and encouraged), for several co-Editors-in-Chief (henceforth “EiCs”, with the “co-” understood) positions, serving a 2.5-year term
+The ACL Rolling Review (ARR) initiative is seeking nominations (self-nominations are permitted and encouraged), for several co-Editors-in-Chief (henceforth “EiCs”, with the “co-” understood) positions, serving a 2.5-year term[^1].

-[^1]:The last 6 months are not considered as full on EiCs but more of a transitions period to support training of new EiCs.

-.
 Successful candidates should be able to start at the end of summer or as early as possible.

 ARR is increasingly used as the main submission channel for *CL conferences.
 In the last four cycles alone, ARR has received and managed, close to 10,000 submissions within 2 month cycles.
 To continue supporting these large cycles, there is a pressing need to scale the EiCs team managing the bi-monthly cycles.
 EiCs rotate to lead reviewing cycles.
 However, the entire team coordinates and oversees the following activities: